 It is possible to apply to the graduate business program after completing 90 credits in a Rider undergraduate business degree program.
 Those students admitted may enter the program upon the completion of the BSBA degree.
 Courses waived should permit them to graduate with an advanced degree in one and a half years by taking the required graduate course work.
-Students considering an MBA should take MSD-106 Quantitative Methods for Business II as an undergraduate elective.
-Also see the Graduate Academic Catalog for requirements for the MBA program and the Master of Accountancy degree.
+See the Graduate Academic Catalog for requirements for the MBA program and the Master of Accountancy degree.